houcineako/CISCO-paquet-tracer/README.md

+TO ACCESS THE FILES AND PROJECT YOU GOTTA DOWNLOAD THEM RAW

 This repository contains my Cisco Packet Tracer networking labs and projects.

 The goal of these projects is to strengthen my skills in: